Skip to main content

 Voice Biomarker Diagnostics

-AI models that analyze vocal features to detect respiratory, neurological, and cardiovascular conditions.
+AI analysis of vocal patterns to detect respiratory, neurological, and cardiovascular diseases

 Voice biomarker diagnostics represents a convergence of artificial intelligence, signal processing, and clinical medicine that transforms the human voice into a diagnostic tool.
 The technology operates by capturing vocal recordings through standard devices like smartphones or computers, then applying sophisticated machine learning algorithms to extract hundreds of acoustic features from the speech signal.
 These features include fundamental frequency variations, harmonic-to-noise ratios, jitter and shimmer measurements, formant frequencies, and temporal patterns in speech rhythm and articulation.
 Advanced neural networks trained on thousands of voice samples can detect subtle deviations from healthy vocal patterns—changes often imperceptible to human listeners but statistically significant for disease detection.
 The analysis occurs entirely in software, requiring no specialized sensors beyond a basic microphone, making the approach fundamentally different from traditional diagnostic equipment that demands clinical settings and trained operators.